Lukashenka’s Decree No. 5: A New Blow to Belarusian Workers

 Decree No. 5 has also introduced the term “discrediting circumstances of dismissal”, which has no precedent in Belarusian labour law.
 Under these “discrediting circumstances”, employment contracts may be terminated prior to their expiration.
 The decree establishes over 50 types of these circumstances.

 This list includes serious and minor breaches, including rather awkward breaches which have little in common with labour relations.
-For example, a breach of safety rules which lead to injury or death of other employees, absence at one's place of work for over three hours without a legitimate reason can lead to sending an employee to a labour therapy centre.
+For example, a breach of safety rules which lead to slip and fall injuries or death of other employees, absence at one’s place of work for over three hours without a legitimate reason can lead to sending an employee to a labor therapy center.

 Moreover, the documents containing “discrediting evidence” must be kept for at least five years.
 It is clear that they will constitute one of the components of these reference letters, which will create a legal consequence for a decision on whether to employ an individual.
 Thus, an employee becomes “branded” for a substantial period of time – five years.